jasonChen1982/jcc2d/README.md

 ## Introduction
 [main page][jcc2d]

-`jcc2d` is a lightweight canvas2d render engine and built-in an awesome animator with timeline manager. of course, `jcc2d` support event system by default.
+`jcc2d` is a lightweight canvas2d-render engine and built-in an awesome animator with timeline manager. of course, `jcc2d` support event system by default.

 `jcc2d` built-in support [bodymovin][bodymovin] keyframes data, which use [bodymovin add-on][bodymovin-add-on] to exporting `keyframes data` from [after effect][ae], and `jcc2d` can parse the `keyframes data` to [jcc2d][jcc2d] keyFrames animation, just like following: